-4. Performing Tests on Testing Examples
+4. Performing Tests on Test Examples

-After the minimal-cost decision tree is built, the next interesting question is how this tree can be used to deal with testing examples with many missing values, in order to predict the class of the testing examples with the minimal total cost for this case.
-Deciding which tests should be performed is a part of the testing strategy.
+After the minimal-cost decision tree is built, the next interesting question is how this tree can be used to deal with test examples with many missing values, in order to predict the class of the test examples with the minimal total cost for this case.
+Deciding which tests should be performed is a part of the test strategy.